 where the μfg, σfg, and pfg parameters were dependent on the season, age, or sex class associated with any given altitude observation.
 This model structure allowed the distribution of flight altitudes to be estimated for each season, age, and sex class separately, but with shared inference of error terms με and σε as we had no a priori reason to believe that GPS measurement error would change as a function of these classes.

 We implemented these models in a Bayesian framework using the R package rstan (Stan Development Team 2024, R Core Team 2024) running 4 chains at 15,000 iterations with 7,500 warmup iterations.
-We checked all models for convergence using trace plots and ensured that potential scale reduction values were <1.1 (Brooks & Gelman 1998). above ground levelWe ran models using the scaled height above ground level estimates for Ar, and back-transformed all parameter estimates into meters AGL for evaluation.
+We checked all models for convergence using trace plots and ensured that potential scale reduction values were <1.1 (Brooks and Gelman 1998).
+As Bayesian models often perform better with scaled variables, we scaled our estimated flight altitudes between 0 and 1 for modeling, and back-transformed all parameter estimates into meters above ground level for evaluation.
 We described the posteriors of flight altitude distribution parameters by simulating a log-normal distribution for each posterior value of μf and σf, and sampling the mean, median, standard deviation, and skewness of each simulated distribution.
 We estimated the number of flight locations from the base, season, age, and sex models by multiplying posterior values of pf by the number of potential flight locations in each dataset.
-We summarized posteriors for all parameters using median values and highest density credible intervals (HDI) since they allow for more conservative estimates when posterior densities are skewed (Kruschke 2014, Makowski et al. 2019).
+We summarized posteriors for all parameters using median values and highest density credible intervals (CRI) since they allow for more conservative estimates when posterior densities are skewed (Kruschke 2014, Makowski et al. 2019).
 We also calculated the probability of superiority, or the likelihood of one group having a higher parameter value than another group, for season, age, and sex models following Ruscio (2008).

 Comparison of flight altitudes to weather radar and airspace obstacles

-Using the posterior distribution of predicted flight altitudes (calculated as Lognormal(μf,σf)), we evaluated how often woodcock flight altitudes occurred in the altitude range typically detected by ground-based radar and how they coincided with height intervals associated with common airspace obstacles that pose collision risk.
-We compared woodcock flight altitudes to the minimum altitude (120 m) detected by Horton et al. (2016) using the Next Generation Weather Radar (NEXRAD) system, a weather radar system in the United States frequently used to study bird migration (DeMott et al. 2022, Horton et al. 2023).
-We quantified the proportion of woodcock flight locations that fell below a 120m threshold, representing the proportion of locations that would not be detectable by weather radar.
-As low-rise buildings (defined as residential buildings 4–11 stories and non-residential buildings ≤11 stories) result in the majority of window collision mortalities in the United States (Loss et al. 2014), we also quantified the proportion of locations at an altitude below that of an 11-story building (47 m).
-We estimated the proportion of woodcock flight locations which fell within the rotor sweep of the average land-based wind turbine installed in 2022 (32–164 m; Wiser et al. 2023).
-Finally, we measured the proportion of woodcock flight locations that fell below the height of a 305m communication tower, as these towers are responsible for 5–70x as many collisions as shorter towers (Gehring et al. 2011).
+We used derived metrics from our model to assess how often woodcock flight altitudes occurred in the altitude range typically detected by ground-based radar and how they coincided with height intervals associated with common airspace obstacles that pose collision risk.
+We calculated these metrics by simulating a log-normal distribution for each posterior value of μf and σf, and measuring the proportion of each simulated distribution which fell below or within the given height interval.
+We compared woodcock flight altitudes to the minimum altitude (120 m) detected by Horton et al. (2016) using the Next Generation Weather Radar (NEXRAD) system, a weather radar system in the USA frequently used to study bird migration (DeMott et al. 2022, Horton et al. 2023).
+We quantified the proportion of simulated flight altitudes that fell below a 120-m threshold, representing the proportion of locations that would not be detectable by weather radar.
+As low-rise buildings (defined as residential buildings 4–11 stories and non-residential buildings ≤11 stories) result in the majority of window collision mortalities in the United States (Loss et al. 2014), we also quantified the proportion of simulated flight altitudes below the height of an 11-story building (47 m).
+We estimated the proportion of simulated flight altitudes that fell within the rotor swept zone of the average land-based wind turbine installed in 2022 (32–164 m; Wiser et al. 2023).
+Finally, we measured the proportion of simulated flight altitudes that fell below the height of a 305-m communication tower, as these towers are responsible for 5–70x as many collisions as shorter towers (Gehring et al. 2011).

 Results